-Make sure that the hoist line is vertical before lifting.
+Be sure the hoist line is vertical before lifting.
 Do not subject the crane to side loading.
 A side load can tip the crane or cause it to fail structurally.

 Load Chart capacities are based on freely suspended loads.
 Do not pull posts, pilings, or submerged articles.
-Make sure that the load is not frozen or otherwise attached to the ground before lifting.
+Be sure the load is not frozen or otherwise attached to the ground before lifting.